 metered tapes) and mailing label or the entries will not be returned.

-- While following the Poster Contest Rules and Guidelines, instruct your students to design their own Georgia wildlife license plates, and arrange for a local competition at your school.
+- While following the Poster Contest Rules and Guidelines, instruct your students to create their own artwork based on this year's theme, and arrange for a local competition at your school.

 - Each entry should depict at least one native nongame plant and/or animal of Georgia.
 Please include the Artwork Description information on the Poster Contest Entry Form.
 This demonstrates to the judges the student researched their subject.